Classification of Zamolodchikov periodic cluster algebras: Preliminaries

-\begin{definition} A \textit{Dynkin biagram} is a tuple $(\Gamma, \Delta)$ of two (not necessarily irreducible) $n\times n$ Coxeter adjacency matrices such that their sum $B = \Gamma + \Delta$ is bipartite and $\Gamma, \Delta$ share no nonzero entries.
-The \textit{dual} of a Dynkin biagram $(\Gamma, \Delta)$, denoted $(\Gamma, \Delta)^*$, is defined to be $(\Delta, \Gamma)$.
-Finally, a Dynkin biagram $(\Gamma, \Delta)$ is \textit{admissible} if the associated Cartan matrices $C_{\Gamma} = 2I - \Gamma$, $C_{\Delta} = 2I - \Delta$ commute, or equivalently if $\Gamma$ and $\Delta$ commute. \end{definition} In this paper, we depict Dynkin biagrams as a union of red Dynkin diagram components associated to $\Gamma$ connected by blue Dynkin diagram components associated to $\Delta$.
+In this paper, we depict Dynkin biagrams as a union of red Dynkin diagram components associated to $\Gamma$ connected by blue Dynkin diagram components associated to $\Delta$.
 An example of admissible and nonadmissible Dynkin biagrams is shown in Figure \ref{fig:admissible}. \begin{remark} The definitions of tensor products and twists extend naturally to include all Dynkin diagrams $\Lambda$, not just ADE types.
-Because the definition is identical, it is still clear that both tensor products and twists are admissible Dynkin bigraphs. \end{remark} \begin{remark} We can also visualize a Dynkin biagram as a directed graph with red and blue edges, where $\Gamma$ corresponds to red edges and $\Delta$ corresponds to blue edges.
+Because the definition is identical, it is still clear that both tensor products and twists are admissible Dynkin biagrams. \end{remark} \begin{remark} We can also visualize a Dynkin biagram as a directed graph with red and blue edges, where $\Gamma$ corresponds to red edges and $\Delta$ corresponds to blue edges.
 We say an edge of a Dynkin diagram is \textit{simple} if it is undirected, and \textit{nonsimple} if it is a directed multi-edge.
-Every simply-laced Dynkin diagram is made up of simple edges, and every non simply-laced Dynkin diagram has a nonsimple edge.
+Every ADE Dynkin diagram is made up of simple edges, and every non-ADE Dynkin diagram has a nonsimple edge.

-Every simple edge $(u,v)$ can be replaced by two directed edges $(u, v), (v, u)$.
+Each simple edge $(u,v)$ can be replaced by two directed edges $(u, v), (v, u)$.
 A nonsimple edge with corresponding matrix entries $b_{uv}\neq b_{vu}$ can be replaced with $b_{uv}$ directed edges $(u, v)$ and $b_{vu}$ directed edges $(v, u)$.
 Then, a Dynkin biagram is an arrangement of these edges on a shared bipartite vertex set $[n]$ such that $\Gamma$ and $\Delta$ share no edges.

 Under this characterization, $(\Gamma\Delta)_{ij}$ is the number of red-blue paths from $i$ to $j$.
 Similarly, $(\Delta\Gamma)_{ij}$ is the number of blue-red paths from $i$ to $j$.
 Thus a Dynkin biagram $(\Gamma, \Delta)$ is admissible if the number of red-blue paths from $i$ to $j$ is the same as the number of blue-red paths from $i$ to $j$ for every pair of vertices $i,j\in [n]$. \end{remark}